Study warns of ‘internet apocalypse’ and global outages from solar storms

 Understanding the likelihood and actual ramifications of these solar storms is difficult, as a CME has never hit the Earth while internet infrastructure was active (although there was a near-miss in July 2012).
 As solar storms are highly directional, it would be necessary for the event to hit the Earth head-on.

-The first recorded solar storm hit the US in 1859 in the Carrington event and caused widespread telegraph problems.
+The first recorded solar storm hit the US in 1859.
+Known as the Carrington event, it caused widespread telegraph problems.
 Even when the power was disconnected, there was enough current in the system from the solar storm to send messages.

-Meanwhile, CMEs could knock out underwater repeaters across the globe.
-The repair process of these repeaters currently can take anywhere from days to weeks and that is only when a single node is damaged.
+Meanwhile, CMEs could knock out underwater cables across the globe.
+Repairs to this essential internet infrastructure currently can take anywhere from days to weeks, and that is only when a single node is damaged.
 Trying to carry out these repairs while global internet infrastructure is offline would be no easy task.

 What technology would be damaged?